HMRC Wrongdoing Penalties

-A wrongdoing penalty is penalty is issued by HMRC where they feel that a wrongdoing has been committed resulting in funds due to the Crown which have not been paid including Excise Duty or Vat sums.
+A wrongdoing penalty is a penalty issued by HMRC where they feel that a wrongdoing has been committed.
+This ‘wrongdoing’ action results in funds due to the Crown, not having been paid.
+Theses funds could including Excise Duty or VAT sums.

 Early Legal Advice Is Vital

-It is vitally important that you seek legal advice at the earliest opportunity to ensure that you are fully aware of the claims being made and the implications.
+It is vitally important that you seek legal advice at the earliest opportunity.
+This is to ensure you are fully aware of the claims being made and the implications.
 A wrongdoing penalty can be issued in addition to an HMRC Assessment.
-In certain circumstances a wrongdoing penalty issued to a business can also be crossed over to a director/ partner personally so it is vitally important that legal advice is obtained as soon as possible.
+In certain circumstances a wrongdoing penalty issued to a business can also be crossed over to a director/ partner personally.
+So, it is vitally important that legal advice is obtained as soon as possible.

 “I cannot be thankful enough to Rebecca and Altion Law for the service and help I received, through a very difficult time.
 After being refused the AWRS Rebecca and Altion Law helped over turned HMRCs decision successfully”.